Disrupted Studies – Guidance for applicants

 - A disability or long-standing medical condition

-Where possible, we ask that you provide supporting evidence with your Disrupted Studies form (eg a medical note).
+Where possible, we ask that you provide supporting evidence with your Disrupted Studies form (for example a medical note).

 Completing the Disrupted Studies form